Joshua Zirkzee: Loan to Parma

-On 31 January 2021, Zirkzee moved to Italian side Parma on a loan deal.
+On 31 January 2021, Zirkzee moved to Italian club Parma on a loan deal.
 The deal included an option to buy.
-On 2 April 2021, he suffered an LCL injury and his loan was limited to 4 appearances, all as a substitute.
+On 2 April 2021, he suffered an LCL injury, and his loan was limited to four appearances, all as a substitute.

 Loan to Anderlecht

 On 3 August 2021, Anderlecht announced the signing of Zirkzee on a season-long loan from Bayern Munich.
+He finished the 2021–22 season as the club's top scorer with 16 goals, in addition to providing nine assists in 34 league starts.